40 Facts About Harvestmen or Daddy Longlegs That May Surprise You

 19. The second pair of legs have sense organs and are used for probing the environment.
 They can detect vibrations and possibly certain chemicals.
 While many sources classify the second pair of legs as sensory appendages, a few say that the first pair of legs are more important for sensing the environment, at least in some suborders.

 20. Harvestmen have been observed drawing their legs through their jaws to clean them.
-This behaviour can be seen in the bunny harvestman video above.
+This behaviour can be seen in the bunny harvestman video above and in the first image in the photo sequence above.

 A harvestman is sometimes covered with what appear to be red, orange, or yellow dots.
 These are actually mites that are parasitizing the animal.
 Mites are another type of arachnid.